 The SWPP was completed in September 2015 and contains recommendations for annual work programs.
 The work program is updated annually based on the results of the previous year's monitoring and the results of a watershed hike that takes place in the summer months of each year.

-The Technical Advisory Committee met on September 25, 2019 and hiked into the watershed in order to review completed initiatives and determine a work plan for 2020.
-Minor non-mechanized trail works on the Rainbow Lake Trail were completed within the report period.
+The Technical Advisory Committee met on 2020 and hiked into the watershed in order to review trail management & completed initiatives.